milvus-io/milvus-docs/site/en/milvus_basics/index.md

 - Index building parameters

-Index building parameters vary according to Milvus distribution.
+Index building parameters may vary with Milvus distribution.
 Please select your Milvus distribution first.

 <div class="filter">
 <a href="#CPU">CPU-only Milvus</a> <a href="#GPU">GPU-enabled Milvus </a>